HolmesShuan/Dynamic-Network-Surgery-Caffe-Reimplementation/README.md

 surgery_iter_power: 1 ## [default 1]
 ```
 ## Tips
-1. The value of threshold is pretty tricky.
+1. The selection of threshold is pretty tricky.
 It may differ a lot between different layers.
-2. If you facing the vanishing gradient problem, try to adjust `gamma` and `power`. <br>
+2. If you encounter the vanishing gradient problem, then you could adjust `gamma` and `power` in `solver.prototxt`. <br>
 Multiple attempts failed, then reduce `threshold`.

 Threshold | Sparsity